w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 The effect might be similar to having a "recognized authenticated user", except that, of course, that the site can't generate offline interactions and might "forget" the user's preferences between sessions or browsers.

-## Language/Locale Negotiation

-The reason sites perform language negotiation is to provide the user with an experience that they understand.
-Such an experience should be consistent throughout.
-Since many sites are assembled by multiple services or processes, all parts of the site experience need to get the same, consistent "answer" for a given request.
-The locale identifier also needs to allow systems to produce a fully localized experience, such as by formatting numbers or sorting lists.
-These variations require "fully qualified" locales to produce the best results, that is, locales that include the region, not just the language and script code.
-The user's locale identifier is then used to select resources (static pages, resource files, etc.) and to set the locale for internationalization (I18N) APIs such as `Intl.DateFormat` or `Intl.Collator` in JavaScript.

-Language negotiation generally uses a hierarchy of "signals".
-Depending on the type of user and the user's authentication state there can be different hierarchies used by the language negotiation process.

-These signals can include:
-- the HTTP `Accept-Language` header
-- the user's geographic location (often determined from their IP address)
-- the site's configuration
-- values stored in a cookie
-- values stored in the user's profile on the site
-- values in the URL; these might be:
-   - a subdomain (`en.example.com` vs. `fr.example.com`)
-   - a path element (`example.com/en/index.html` vs. `example.com/fr/index.html`)
-   - a part of the filename (`index.en.html` vs. `index.fr.html`)
-   - a query parameter (`example.com?lang=en` vs. `example.com?lang=fr`)
-- application specific information

 ## Site Configuration